decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Header and Presentation Header Usage

 There are two special values defined by the BBS Scheme; the `header` and the `presentation_header`.
-The `header` value is chosen by the Signer and is bound to both a BBS signature and the BBS proofs generated using that signature.
+The `header` value is chosen by the Signer and is bound to both a BBS signature and the BBS proofs, which was generated using that signature.
 Specifically, the Prover is required to reveal the `header` to the proof Verifier, during every BBS proof presentation.
 As a result, the Signer SHOULD NOT include in the `header` any identifying information, that may have the potential of compromising the Prover's privacy (see (#privacy-considerations)).
-Suitable use cases taking advantage of the `header` value, are binding a BBS signature (and subsequent BBS proofs) to a specific application, deployment or domain, or binding the signature to specific sets of metadata etc..
+Suitable use cases taking advantage of the `header` value include binding a BBS signature (and subsequent BBS proofs) to a specific application, deployment or domain, (in general, binding the signature to specific sets of metadata).

 Similarly, the Prover can choose a `presentation_header` value to be bound to the BBS proof (in contrast to the `header` value that is chosen by the Signer and is bound to both BBS proof and signature).
 Verifying a BBS proof will guarantee the authenticity and integrity of the `presentation_header` value.
 This makes it suitable for ensuring the freshness of a BBS proof, for example, by including in it a (possibly supplied by the Verifier) random value.
-Other use cases include Prover signed messages, where the Prover will add to the `presentation_header` the message they want to sign.
-A valid BBS proof, guarantees that the message contained in the `presentation_header` was signed by the same Prover that generated that proof (similar to how group signatures work [@BBS04], where the group in this case will be all the Provers having received valid signatures under a specific public key).
+Other use cases include binding the BBS proof to a certain domain/audience or validity period.
+The `presentation_header` can also be used by the Prover to sign a message.
+In this case, the Prover will add to the `presentation_header` the message they want to sign.
+A valid BBS proof guarantees that the message contained in the `presentation_header` was signed by the same Prover that generated that proof (similar to how group signatures work [@BBS04], where the group in this case will be all the Provers having received valid signatures under a specific public key).

 ## Key Generation Operations